 How do I filter nodes by their attributes with Html Agility Pack?

-First, make sure you have installed the Html Agility Pack via NuGet:
+First, install Html Agility Pack via NuGet:

 Install-Package HtmlAgilityPack